syncfusion-content/flutter-docs/Flutter/maps/overview.md

 # Overview of Flutter Maps

-Syncfusion Flutter Maps is a highly interactive UI control, allowing users to visualize GeoJSON data as a geographical area.
+Syncfusion Flutter Maps is a highly interactive UI widget, allowing users to visualize GeoJSON data as a geographical area.
 It provides rich features, such as data labels, selection, markers, bubbles, assignable colors based on region, and legends.

 ![Maps overview](images/overview/maps-overview.png)